Moon Knight’s weekly releases are ruining the Disney Plus show for me

 So, why are Disney and Marvel sticking to this weekly release strategy?
 Well, since they first announced the move in 2019, it has likely been as a way to retain customers.

 When the platform launched, there was considerably less content on it.
-It’s been a way, then, to ensure that in their first few months of business; there’s a reason for people to keep their subscriptions active.
+It’s been a way to ensure that in their first few months of business, there’s a reason for people to keep their subscriptions active.
 Now, thanks to various acquisitions and a regular stream of new content, that’s not the case, but Disney seems to be sticking to its guns with its streaming service’s weekly episodic releases.

 Is this the real issue here regarding weekly releases on Disney Plus?
 Not necessarily.
-As we’ve seen, there’s plenty of justification for weekly releases, but if that’s the approach Disney and Marvel will continue to take, maybe they should have reconsidered the cadence and pacing with which they wrote the storyline, and shifted away from some of the very cinematic elements they’re leaning on to carry the show.
+As we’ve seen, there’s plenty of justification for weekly releases, but if that’s the approach Disney and Marvel will continue to take, maybe they should reconsider the cadence and pacing with which they write storylines, and shift away from some of the very cinematic elements they’re leaning on to carry shows like Moon Knight.

 Of course, there’s always the option to wait until all of the episodes have been released, but if you have as much FOMO as I do, that's a tough call – so I guess I’ll see you all on Wednesday for the next episode.